-This is a comprehensive summary of the book Traction: Get a Grip on Your Business by Gino Wickman.
+This is a comprehensive summary of the book Traction: Get a Grip on Your Business by Gino Wickman (part of the business book summaries collection).
 Covering the key ideas and proposing practical ways for achieving what’s mentioned in the text.
 Written by book fanatic and online librarian Ivaylo Durmonski.
 Supporting Members get full access.

 Feel like you’re losing control of your organization?
 Struggling to scale your business?
 Traction: Get a Grip on Your Business can help.
 Gino Wickman promises to turn your company into a well-oiled machine.
 The author introduces a systematic approach (called the Entrepreneurial Operating System®) that will prompt you to create a strong vision for your brand – along with other practical strategies – so you can successfully create a nurturing, well-focused, goal-oriented, and most importantly effective organization.
 Though the deep dive on corporate jargon makes this book tedious at times, the ideas inside Traction can certainly be useful for companies of all sizes.